 - difficulty breathing

-A type of medication called vasopressors (or inotropes) may be used.
-Vasopressors help constrict (squeeze) the blood vessels, which increases the blood pressure and improves blood circulation.
+A type of medicine called vasopressors (or inotropes) may be used.
+Vasopressors help squeeze (constrict) the blood vessels, which increases blood pressure and improves blood circulation.

 Once the initial symptoms of cardiogenic shock have been stabilised, surgery may be required to improve the functioning of the heart.
-This may still include PCI, alongside the insertion of a small pump, known as an intra-aortic balloon pump.
-This can help improve the flow of blood away from the heart.
+This may include percutaneous coronary intervention (PCI), alongside the insertion of a small pump, known as an intra-aortic balloon pump.
+This can help improve the flow of blood from the heart.

 Another option is a coronary artery bypass graft (where a blood vessel from another part of your body is used to bypass any blockage).

-A heart rupture is an extremely serious but relatively uncommon complication of heart attacks where the heart's muscles, walls or valves rupture (split apart).
+A heart rupture is an extremely serious but relatively uncommon complication of a heart attack where the heart's muscles, walls or valves split apart (rupture).

-It can occur if the heart is significantly damaged during a heart attack and usually happens 1 to 5 days afterwards.
+It can happen if the heart is significantly damaged during a heart attack and usually happens 1 to 5 days afterwards.

 Symptoms are the same as those of cardiogenic shock.
 Open heart surgery is usually required to repair the damage.

-The outlook for people who have a heart rupture isn't good, and it's estimated that half of all people die within five days of the rupture occurring.
+The outlook for people who have a heart rupture is poor; it's estimated that 1 in 2 people die within 5 days of the rupture occurring.